-Is used by electric utilities located in earthquake and hurricane risk areas where movement causes pipe ruptures or leaks
+The TL CONSERVATOR SHUTTER is also very often used by electric utilities located in earthquake and hurricane areas, where movement causes transformer conservator pipes to rupture or leak.